Dental Health - Frequently Asked Questions

 There are many dental offices in London and Middlesex County.
 You can find the phone number and addresses of these offices in local phone directories under Dentists.
 The Ontario Dental Association can help you find contact information for dentists in your area.
 You may also want to ask a friend or co-worker for the name of a dentist.
 Dental care is not covered by the Ontario Health Insurance Plan (OHIP) and you are expected to pay for services you receive.

 The Schulich School of Medicine and Dentistry provides dental care at reduced fees.
 Dental care is provided by dental students under the supervision of licensed dentists.
 For information or an appointment call:

 The dental hygiene students provide preventive dental services - tooth cleaning, dental inspections, x-rays, and fluoride under supervision.
 These services are at a reduced rate and are provided at the Western University from September to April of each school year.
 For information or to book an appointment, please call 519-661-2111 ext.
 80535.

 Middlesex-London Health Unit - Dental Clinic

-The Middlesex-London Health Unit has a dental clinic at 50 King Street, London Ontario.
+The Middlesex-London Health Unit has a dental clinic at 355 Wellington St., London, ON (inside Citi Plaza).
 The clinic provides preventive services for people who have the following dental coverage:

 - Preventive Services Only program (Prevoh) for eligible children under the age of 17 at no cost.